jrbgit/lcw-api-docs/source/includes/environments.md

 }
 ```

-All the examples are written with Go - Native.
-Everything is explained in their [documentation](https://pkg.go.dev/net/http).
+All the examples are written using net/http.
+Everything is explained in their [documentation](https://pkg.go.dev/net/http)!.
-Just copy and paste and you are ready to go!.
+Just copy and paste and you are ready to Go!.
 Remember to change `<YOUR_API_KEY>` to your API key.